 By Mark Ellis —

-The leader of a Hindu temple in Indonesia needed a duck to sacrifice for one of their ceremonies.
+The leader of a Hindu temple in Indonesia needed a duck to sacrifice for one of their rituals.
 He recently met a Christian ministry leader, and asked the Christian if he could help him find a “special duck.”

 The 36-year-old temple leader was considered the head of the village, had large land holdings and two wives, according to Christian Aid Mission (CAM).